pschnapp/FULE/doc/Usage.md

 User-input should be piped in to your components in the `ComponentInfo`s; an instance of `Functor` is provided for this type so you can easily modify your components within it.

 Updates for the `Layout` should be part of the output your components generate.
 Updates can be applied to the `Layout` using the `reactToChange` or `reactToChanges` functions, giving them movement deltas for the guides that have moved.
-(Guide values can be retrieved using the `getGuide` or `getGuides` functions.)
+(Guide values can be retrieved from the `Layout` using the `getGuide` or `getGuides` functions.)

 To draw your components, and likely to provide input for them as well, you'll need to know their bounding rectangles within the `Layout`.